Wheeler1711/KID_multitone_readout/README.md

 ```

 # Polcal - rotation and XY mapping
+The alignment of the source is very important!
+Please set home_xy =True to make sure you don't loose the coordinates.
 ```
 from detchar import polcal_mkid as polcal xy_list = polcal.make_xy_list(340, 350, 11, 5) # (x_center (mm), y_center (mm), npts, step (mm))